SamGowland/Gowla-Macro-Boards/README.md

  6. Once the Pro Micro is in, continue to solder your remaining switches.

- 7. Finish by adding key caps and screws, then move onto programming.
+ 7. Finish by adding key caps and screws, then move onto programming or flashing the firmware.

  <p align="center">
   <img src="/Images/side.jpg" width="300">
 </p>

+---

-## Prebaked Profiles
+## Prebaked Firmware Profiles

  1. <a href='Hex Profiles/gowla_default.hex'> Default </a><br>
  2. <a href='Hex Profiles/arrows_media.hex'> Arrows & Media </a><br>